 In the above declaration, a navigation link is used to navigate to another view named SecondView, passing through a reference to the demoData observed object.

 While this technique is acceptable for many situations, it can become complex when many views within an app need access to the same observed object.
-In this situation, it may make more sense to use an environment object.
+In this situation, using an environment object may make more sense.

-An environment object is declared in the same way as an observable object (in that it must conform to the ObservableObject protocol and appropriate properties must be published).
+An environment object is declared in the same way as an observable object.
 The key difference, however, is that the object is stored in the environment of the view in which it is declared and, as such, can be accessed by all child views without needing to be passed from view to view.

 }